vinefeeder/VineFeeder/README.md

 **Contributing**

 Contributors are welcomed to add services to front-end those services provided by Devine.
-Presently only ALL4 is fully configured and I am working on ITVX .
+Presently only ALL4 and BBC is fully configured but expect them to be buggy; I am working on ITVX .

 Images